-Attendance Policy: Attendance will be taken at the beginning of each class by passing around a roll sheet for you to sign.
+Attendance Policy: Attendance will be taken each class.
 Under the Rules of the School of Law, a first year student may not accumulate absences in a course numbering in excess of twice the credit hours for the course during the semester.
 Thus, because we meet twice a week, the maximum number of absences in this course is four (4) classes.
 The Rules provide for three options if a student accumulates absences in excess of the allowable number.
 The professor may recommend that: (a) the student be given the lowest possible grade; (b) the student be given a "W"; or (c) the student be allowed to continue in the course with a grade reduction.

-Recording of Classes: Students may audio record classes from their regular location in the classroom, unless the professor announces in class that this policy has been changed.
-The professor may audio record classes, and the professor may video record using the Law School's technology.
+Recording of Classes: Students may audio record classes unless the professor announces in class that this policy has been changed.
+The professor may audio record classes, and the professor may video record using standard technology.
 Classes may also be recorded for ADA compliance purposes.